Hello Friends!

 But it doesn’t have to be this way.
 Men can embrace their tenderness, and women can embody their fierceness.
 We can all be both strong and gentle; we can all be whole.

-So, what exactly is fierce self-compassion?
 According to Kristin Neff, fierce self-compassion includes the ability to protect, motivate, and provide for oneself with kindness.
 It complements tender self-compassion, and we all need both tender and fierce compassion to thrive.
 A fierce mama bear protecting her cubs is a good metaphor for fierce compassion.
 And fierce self-compassion is taking this mama bear energy, and turning it inward to protect and provide for yourself.
 Kristin created this wonderful diagram that illustrates the differences between fierce and tender self-compassion.

 Dr. Kristin Neff's image: Fierce-Self-Compassion: How tender and fierce creates a caring force

-In future newsletters, I plan to highlight each of the three elements of fierce self-compassion (protecting, motivating, and providing).
+In future reflections, I plan to highlight each of the three elements of fierce self-compassion (protecting, motivating, and providing).
 Today, I want to share how “providing” self-compassion has been both my biggest challenge as well as my area of recent growth.

 Here are two ways that practicing “providing” fierce self-compassion has manifested in my life: